Introduction

 this formulation, as well as the attendant assumption that code must always be digital,

-by examining a unique and culturally significant example of a video game: Volleyball,
+by examining a unique and culturally significant example of a video game: Volleyball, coded for the first home video game console, the Magnavox Odyssey.
+The Odyssey

-developed from 1966 to 1969 by Ralph Baer and a small engineering team at Sanders
+was developed from 1966 to 1969 by Ralph Baer and a small engineering team at Sanders

 Associates and released by Magnavox in 1972.
 Unlike nearly every other video game